TokenBrice/blog/content/posts/2024/lending-protocol-renaissance.md

 ### twAML: an innovative token-locking model

-After following and commenting on the DEX evolutions, starting with veCRV and followed by the improvements we observed with Velodrome (veNFT), I was anticipating seeing token lock models harnessed on lending protocols too.
+After following and commenting on the DEX evolutions, starting with veCRV and [the improvements we observed with Velodrome (veNFT)](https://tokenbrice.xyz/crv-vs-velo/), I anticipated seeing token lock models harnessed on lending protocols too.
 It has been, but only in a primitive manner, with gauge-based emissions & governance token locking to allocate them, such as seen on Prisma.

 Tapioca finally delivers with an exciting approach harnessing a new type of token locking (twAML), both for their governance token TAP and for the suppliers of the money market, to secure the supply side and thus drive more borrowing demand.
 Hence, after Velodrome improved the veCRV model and delivered the first credible improvement over veCRV, we might see its third iteration come to fruition.
 Here are the highlights: